jovinks18/linea/README.md

 - CSV profiling, mapping recommendation, validation, dry runs, and idempotent imports into the canonical schema.
 - A connector contract and synthetic HubSpot-style fixture importer, without live SaaS credentials or writeback.

+## How Linea Decides

+Linea acts on its own when the case is confident and low-risk, hands off to a human when the case is uncertain or high-stakes, and records every decision so an operator can audit or override it.

+The decision model asks four questions:

+- Is this a current blocker, or only blocker-like vocabulary?
+- How urgent is the impact right now?
+- Does uncertainty or stakes require human review?
+- Does this create or change account-health state?

+The full rules live in [docs/DECISION-SPEC.md](docs/DECISION-SPEC.md), which is a living document with an amendment log.
+The requested case lifecycle flowchart path, `docs/case-lifecycle.html`, is not present in this checkout yet.

 ## Autonomy Ladder

 Autonomy policy is keyed by `action_type` and segment: `linked_account`, `unknown_account`, or a default row.
 The tiers are: